Marla Feller

 Marla Beth Feller is the Paul Licht Distinguished Professor in Biological Sciences and Member of the Helen Wills Neuroscience Institute at the University of California, Berkeley.
 She studies the mechanisms that underpin the assembly of neural circuits during development.
-Feller is a Fellow of the American Association for the Advancement of Science.
+Feller is a Fellow of the American Association for the Advancement of Science, member of the American Academy of Arts and Sciences and member of the National Academy of Sciences.

 Early life and education

 Feller was inspired to work in physics at high school, where she was taught by a graduate student.
 She studied physics at the University of California, Berkeley and graduated in 1985.
 She remained there for her graduate studies, working under the supervision of Yuen-Ron Shen on liquid crystals.
 During her doctorate she played Ultimate Frisbee, and may have been one of the founders of the University of California, Berkeley women's Ultimate team.
 She completed her doctoral research in 1991, and embarked on a course in neural systems and behaviour at the Woods Hole Research Center.